 Zoning Map and/or Text amendments shall comply with the Type C submittal requirements and process of the Development Review Manual and shall be approved/denied by Ordinance.
-Additionally the following shall apply:
+Additionally, the following shall apply:

-- A. In order to modify the Official Zoning Map the applicant must: - 1.
+- A. To modify the Official Zoning Map the applicant must: - 1.
 Justify the request is consistent with the Comprehensive Plan Future Land Use Map designation; and - 2.
-Provide evidence that justifies the request based on the required criteria for consideration as provided for in the Development Review Manual. - B. In order to modify the text of the LDRs the applicant must provide the exact proposed text changes in strike-through and underline format and justify the request based on the required criteria for consideration as provided for in the Development Review Manual.
+Provide evidence that justifies the request based on the required criteria for consideration as provided for in the Development Review Manual. - B. To modify the text of the LDR, the applicant must provide the exact proposed text changes in strikethrough and underline format and justify the request based on the required criteria for consideration as provided for in the Development Review Manual.